woody34/L2RBot/README.md

 As of 12/28/17 the bot supports Nox and Bluestacks.
 It can interact with Nox or Bluestacks via Windows API's or directly with the Android OS via ADB.

+Windows API requirements:
+1. Window must stay 1280x720 size.
+2. Window must be visible.

+ADB requirements:
+1. Android screen resoltion needs to be 1280x720.
+2. Android Debugging needs to be enabled in your device or emulator. https://goo.gl/hJEn78 (quick guide)
+3. Root needs to be enabled to detect your character name.
+If this is not enabled it will show the devices ADB name.

 The bot completes the folowing quests:

 Main,